parmoo/parmoo/docs/about.rst

 |

-In a multiobjective *simulation-based* optimization problem, the objectives are derived from the outputs of one or more potentially computationally expensive simulations.
+In a multiobjective *simulation-based* optimization problem, the objectives are derived from the outputs of one or more expensive simulations.

+Here, we use the term *simulation* in its broadest sense.
+In our terminology, a simulation could refer to any data-generating process of sufficient complexity, including
+ * numerical simulations run on a computer or
+ * real-world experiments performed in a laboratory environment.
+A simulation's expense can be judged by any of several factors, including
+ * the amount of time that is required to complete the simulation;
+ * the simulation's occupation of valuable scientific resources, such as computing nodes or laboratory equipment; and
+ * consumption of raw resources such as energy or laboratory materials.

 ParMOO is designed to solve multiobjective simulation-based optimization problems by exploiting the simulation-based structure in such problems.